 Tension eased in the Jordanian capital of Ammam today (Sunday) after four clashes yesterday between Arab commandos and Jordanian troops.

-Tension eased in the Jordanian capital of Ammam today (Sunday) after four clashes yesterday between Arab commandos and Jordanian troops.
+Background: Tension eased in the Jordanian capital of Ammam today (Sunday) after four clashes yesterday between Arab commandos and Jordanian troops.
 It was feared that the fighting might lead to overall confrontation between the two sides.
 The peace came only hours after King Hussein broke his long public silence and made a plea over radio and television for restraint.

 During his speech, King Hussein appealed to the commando leaders for responsible action and statements.
 He affirmed his support for the resistance movement and described as imaginary the commandos' fears of troop movements around Amman and other towns.